happo/docs/website/docs/native.md

 ---

-Happo is mainly targeted at web applications and websites, but its underlying visual testing system is agnostic about the underlying tech.
+Happo is mainly targeted at web applications and websites, but its underlying visual testing system is agnostic about the technologies used.
 This means that anything that can produce screenshots can make use of Happo.
 If you have native apps (like iOS, Android or other platforms) you can leverage Happo for screenshot testing with a little bit of custom setup.
 In this integration